[back to home]

 The most common extension of RoPE to 2 dimensions used in vision transformer (ViT) implementations today is called axial RoPE, which applies 1d RoPE twice: rotating the first \(D/2\) dimensions of the query/key according to x-position, and the remaining \(D/2\) dimensions according to y-position.

 Similar to 1d RoPE, 2d axial RoPE also encodes purely relative positional information.
-However, 2d axial RoPE does not enable attending solely to specific (key, relative position) pairs.
+However, 2d axial RoPE does not enable attending to specific (key, relative position) pairs.
 The first half of a query, which rotates according to x-position, contributes the same amount to the attention score for a key regardless of the key's y-position.
 Similarly, the second half of a query contributes the same amount regardless of x-position.
 Attending to a token necessarily means attending to any tokens with similar keys located in the same row or column, with a cosine alignment at least half as large, roughly speaking.

-At initialization, unit directions \(\{\mathbf{u}_i\}_{i=1}^{D/2}, \mathbf{u}_i \in \mathbb{R}^2, \|\mathbf{u}_i\|_2 = 1\) are selected for each of the \(D/2\) dimension pairs.
-During inference, the angle of rotation for the \(i\)th pair is given by \(\omega_i\) times the inner product of the token's 2d position with \(\mathbf{u}_i\) (whereas for 1d RoPE, this angle was just \(\omega_i\) times the token's 1d coordinate position).
+At initialization, unit directions \(\{\mathbf{u}_i\}_{i=1}^{D/2}\), \(\mathbf{u}_i \in \mathbb{R}^2\), \(\|\mathbf{u}_i\|_2 = 1\) are selected for each of the \(D/2\) dimension pairs.
+During inference, the angle of rotation for the \(i\)th pair is given by the frequency magnitude \(\omega_i\) times the dot product of the token's 2d position with \(\mathbf{u}_i\) (whereas for 1d RoPE, this angle was just \(\omega_i\) times the token's 1d coordinate position).

 To be precise, the general N-dimensional RoPE for positions \(\mathbf{t} \in \mathbb R^N\) can be written as